jakobzhao/geog595/06_ai/pe.md

 txt = txt.lower()
 ```
 ####030_model_builder.py

 Now we have preprocessed data ready to use.
 Before we can create language model for natural language processing, we need to remove unwanted characters and words from our text data.
-This includes non-letters and stop words (the, is, not, etc...).
+This includes non-letters and stop words (`the`, `is`, `not`, etc...).

 ```Python
 def review_to_wordlist(review, remove_stopwords=False):